innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_04.md

 both of which could be measured from the robot *if* we had physical access to it.
 <!-- #endregion -->

-## Which Way Did You Say We Were Going, Again?
+## Which way did you say we were going, again?

 As well as keeping track of how much the wheels have turned, and estimating location on that basis, we can also use the robot's gyroscope — often referred to as a "gyro" — sensor to tell us which direction it is facing.